-In OceanBase Database in MySQL mode, the common data types include numeric, date and time, character, LOB, text, enumeration, set, and JSON.
-This topic describes these data types.
+In MySQL mode of OceanBase Database, the common data types include: numeric, date and time, character, large object, text, enumeration, set, JSON, and spatial data types.
+This topic describes each data type.

 Numeric data types